 Around half of all rhinoplasty cases will include some form of nose breaking in order to allow the surgeon to reshape the cartilage and bone.
 This is primarily intended for patients who have nasal asymmetry.
 The broken bone or cartilage will be reshaped and reattached, and then supported by splints during recovery.

 Nasal packing is done to help with bleeding, especially if the surgery involves the septum.
 Gauze or cotton packs are inserted into the nasal chamber during this process.
 Patients find it uncomfortable, but the packing is only in for a short-term during the immediate recovery phase.

 You will need to wait for the swelling to subside before you can judge your final result.
 Patience is important.
 Often the subtleties and elegance are not revealed for many months.
 If after several months you are still unhappy with the result, speak to Dr. Snyder about your options for minor revisions.

 Does rhinoplasty hurt?

-While the perception of pain is subjective, most rhinoplasty patients of Breast and Body Center of Austin would say that the surgery was not very painful; they might describe it as uncomfortable.
+While the perception of pain is subjective, most rhinoplasty patients of Snyder Plastic Surgery at The Breast and Body Center would say that the surgery was not very painful; they might describe it as uncomfortable.
 The few patients who require nasal packing (placed into the nose after the operation to control bleeding) do find this bothersome.
 If your rhinoplasty requires nasal packing, you will most likely be able to remove it within 48 hours.

 What About Ethnic Noses?